In any lead generation or social media marketing campaign, you need to put your best face forward.

-Are you ready to wow them with a headshot that makes you look like professional in your industry?
+Are you ready to wow potential clients, partners or employers with a headshot that makes you look like a professional in your industry?

 The best wildlife photographers hone in on their subjects and make the details of a butterfly or a flower come to life by allowing the background to fade out of our visual perspective.

 A great profile picture should do the same.
 Make sure the background isn’t busy or complicated so that you can remain the focal point of the photo.

-Make sure that you don’t ‘cut’ someone out of the photo by cropping it or use that picture you look fabulous in even though you were on your last real vacation in the Swiss Alps.
+Make sure that you don’t ‘cut’ someone out of the photo by cropping it or use that picture you look fabulous in from your last vacation in the Swiss Alps.

 It doesn’t matter how conservative the organization is that you work with or how professional you want to appear.